Missing a meniscus? No need to miss out on an active life.

 So it is encouraging that the biologic techniques for re-growing and rebuilding are advancing and that the long-term data supporting the first of these techniques is now available.
 People currently suffering can be treated immediately without artificial joint replacement and others can avoid suffering altogether by seeking early treatment.
 So don’t give up on your knee.
 It’s not over yet.

-Emily is a 48-year-old competitive downhill skier, 5-time Ironman competitor, avid triathlete, and life-long endurance athlete.
-Years of demanding training and competition had destroyed Emily’s meniscus, and severely damaged her articular cartilage.
+Emily is a competitive downhill skier, 10-time Ironman competitor, avid triathlete, and life-long endurance athlete.
+Years of demanding training and competition had destroyed Emily’s meniscus and severely damaged her articular cartilage.
 She had gone taking her from doing two triathlons a year to hardly being able to walk without pain.

 Emily feared she’d need an artificial knee replacement and dreaded the thought of not being able to get back to her sports and the life she loved.

-Instead, in December 2010 she had a meniscus replacement and articular cartilage repair at The Stone Clinic.
+Instead, in December 2010 she had a meniscus replacement and articular cartilage repair at The Stone Clinic as part of our BioKnee program.

 Six months later, Emily was back cycling.
 The following year, she did two triathlons.
-Now almost four years from surgery, Emily recently completed an Ironman with personal best times in both the swimming and cycling stages, earning her a top-third finishing time for her age group.
+Now eleven years after surgery, Emily recently completed her 10th Ironman, seven of which were after her surgery.